tumelo-maja/delicate-care/README.md

 Learn CSS ::before and ::after in 4 minutes - used for nav hover/ footer underline (https://www.youtube.com/watch?v=dIUOWdwwZBw)

-JavaScript to collapse Bootstrap mobile navbar when navigating to in-page links
+JavaScript to collapse Bootstrap mobile navbar when navigating to in-page links (Code institute)

 Spell checker extension for grammar fixes in the readme (https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

 This website was used to create the MD tables: https://www.codecademy.com/resources/docs/markdown/tables

-Convert images to .webp format using Pixelied online tool: (https://pixelied.com/convert/jpg-converter/jpg-to-webp)

 compress images: (https://tinyjpg.com/)